alexpreynolds/biostar-handbook-web/www/tools/bcftools/bcftools_snpcalling.md

 	# Align the "experimentally" produced reads against the reference.
 	# The command will pull information from the TAG and OUT variables.
+	# Tags data with the content of the TAG value and puts the
+	# results into the file indicated by the OUT variable.
 	# The \t designates a `tab` character.
 	TAG='@RG\tID:a\tSM:b\tLB:c'
 	OUT='output.bam'